Do I have inflammatory back pain?

 - Pain at night (with improvement on getting up)

 What is inflammatory back pain?

-It is important to be able to distinguish inflammatory pain from mechanical pain, as the treatment is very different.
-In the early stages, however, this can be difficult.
+It is important to be able to distinguish inflammatory pain from mechanical pain, as the treatment is different.

 What are the symptoms of inflammatory back pain?